 The Legacy Academy - Planning Assumptions

 Students As detailed in Element A , the student population at Legacy is proposed as follows:

 Proposed Enrollment Plan

-Grade de School Year
+Grade School Year

 2017-18 2018-19 2019-20 2020-21 2021-22

-6 60 60 60 60 60 30
+6 60 60 60 60 60

 7 60 60 60 60

 8 60 60 60

 Totals 60 120 180 180 180

-(1) Executive Director (1) Principal (3) Teachers (1) Office Manager (1) Community Outreach Coordinator In addition, through partnership with the Seneca Family of Agencies there will be: (1) Unconditional Education Coach (4) Mental Health Counselors (4) Classroom Intervention Specialists (.25) Unconditional Education Program Assistant Please see Appendix Misc-2 and Appendix Misc-3 for the planned expenses for this partnership, and distribution of cost between The Legacy Academy and EPSTD.
+As detailed in Element E, the Year One staffing plan is as follows: • (1) Executive Director • (1) Principal • (3) Teachers • (1) Office Manager • (1) Community Outreach Coordinator In addition, through partnership with the Seneca Family of Agencies there will be: • (1) Unconditional Education Coach • (4) Mental Health Counselors • (4) Classroom Intervention Specialists • (.25) Unconditional Education Program Assistant Please see Appendix Misc-2 and Appendix Misc-3 for the planned expenses for this partnership, and distribution of cost between The Legacy Academy and EPSTD.

 Student to Teacher Ratios There will be a 20:3 ratio of students to teachers in all Advisory, Core, and Enrichment classrooms.
 This is designed to meet the particular needs of our target population and includes a Teacher, Classroom Intervention Specialist, and Mental Health Counselor.

 Facilities Needs The Legacy Academy has identified facilities needs for Year One and at full capacity.
 These are detailed in "xii.
 Facilities and Transportation" below.

 Lunch Program The Legacy Academy will participate in the National School Lunch Program Costs of Major Items As demonstrated in the budget narrative and budget, costs of major items are identified and in reasonable market ranges.
-Revenue AssumptionsAs demonstrated in the budget narrative and budget, assumption in line with state and federal funding guidelines.
+Revenue Assumptions As demonstrated in the budget narrative and budget, assumptions are in line with state and federal funding guidelines.
 Soft Source Revenue As demonstrated in the budget narrative and budget, "soft sources" (e.g., donations, grants and fundraisers) less than 10% of ongoing operational costs.
 Please see Appendix Misc-4 for Grant Award Letters from two pending grants.
 Timeline The charter petition is being submitted to the SCCOE on September 21, 2016 making it eligible for PCSGP.
 The 2016-17 planning year also allows it to identify and secure additional grants.